 Someone with great dog-training skills — an effective dog trainer — motivates dogs to want to learn!
 Good dog trainers understand that dogs are individuals, so they have multiple ways to teach new skills.
 As you’re observing a class, notice if the instructor spends equal time with each dog, uses different techniques for dogs who aren’t quite “getting it,” and has an upbeat demeanor even in the face of a training challenge.

 An instructor who mostly focuses on the quick learners in the group might not possess the skills to assist puppies, dogs or owners who are struggling.
 The dog trainer you choose will (hopefully) become a big part of your life—someone you’ll turn to for help in many different situations.

 My students know that I want to hear about a problem or question the minute it comes up, not a week later when it becomes an issue.
 And because I tell my students about my availability, they expect me to be that available.
 Beware of instructors who tell you they are always available, but then you can’t reach them.
 Your first clue is how quickly they return your phone call or e-mail when you’re initially inquiring about training your dog.
 Extreme cases of illness, emergency, vacation, or dog-sport competitions are exceptions to this rule.

 What’s Your Style?

 More importantly, what’s your trainer’s style?
-Find out by attending a class or two without your dog.
+Find out by attending a dog training class or two without your dog.

 When potential students want to sign up for one of my classes, I tell them to come visit—any time.
 Unless I’m teaching a private lesson or a class with special needs (such as a fearful or “feisty” group), my classes are open to everyone, always.